jamal-saeedi/jamal-saeedi.github.io/_pages/about.md

 As an applied engineer, I love using the latest AI technologies, such as deep learning, computer vision, and machine learning, to solve real-world problems.
 I'm good at a variety of tasks, including: supervised and unsupervised classification, image-based regression, semantic segmentation, object detection and tracking, 3D computer vision, and non-stationary time-series forecasting.

 Moreover, as a dedicated researcher, I'm excited to help advance the field of AI.
 I'm particularly interested in developing new deep learning generative models, through variational autoencoders and normalizing flow techniques.
-I'm using these models to develop new solutions for anomaly detection, and semantic segmentation.
+I'm using these models to develop new solutions for anomaly detection, semantic image segmentation, and image augmentation.
+Research Interests

+* Applied Machine Learning
+* Signal and Image Processing
+* Anomaly Detection
+* Normalizing Flows
+* Self-Supervised Learning
+* Deep Generative Modeling
+* Object Detection and Tacking
+* Non-Stationary Time Series Forecasting